dcsteve24/Ansible-Linux-Install-ELK-Stack/README.md

 | shards | ./roles/elk_stack/defaults/main.yml | Yes | 1 | The amount of shards that will be kept (Applied to all indexes) |
 | template_path | ./roles/elk_stack/defaults/main.yml | Yes | /etc/logstash/templates/shards.json | Path where the template file will be created/stored at |

 This play also depends on the beats role which is contained in the same repo.
-The following are the variables from that role:
+The following are the variables from that role.
+These fields are passed automatically from the ELK_Stack role so you only need to change the ELK_Stack vars while running that play; if running the beats role individually (i.e. to install beats on other systems), these fields might need changed as desired:

 | Variable  | Location | Required | Default | Description
 | ------------- | ------------- | ------------- | ------------- | ------------- |